 The equipment shall be of modular construction in order that only those features desired by the using Administrations need be included.
 The present specification already takes account of operating over circuits using CCITT Signalling Systems Nos.
-3, 4, 6, R1 and R2.
-It is believed that it may also ultimately be possible to use it over circuits employing other types of signalling systems.
+3, 4, 5, 6, 7, R1 and R2.

 Results of measurements shall be recorded only at the outgoing end, that is by the directing equipment.
 However, arrangements can be made by the Administrations or operating agencies involved to send the results of the measurements to the Administrations in charge of the incoming end and other points as desired, by mutually acceptable means.
+ATME 2 can be used on circuits incorporating circuit multiplication systems (CMSs) if the CMS concerned is so designed that a 2800 Hz can be used to hold the circuits during absence of the normally transmitted signals.
+TASI is an example of a CMS which accepts 2800 Hz as the holding tone.